Two-dimensional quantum breakdown model with Krylov subspace many-body localization: Abstract

 \section{Abstract}

-We propose a two-dimensional (2d) quantum breakdown model of hardcore bosons interacting with disordered spins, which resembles particles incident into supersaturated vapor.
-The model exhibits a strong fragmentation into Krylov subspaces in each symmetry sector.
-The Hamiltonian in each Krylov subspace maps to a single-particle problem in a Cayley tree-like graph, which enters a 2d many-body localization (MBL) phase beyond certain disorder strength $W_*$, as indicated by Poisson level spacing statistics and entanglement entropy growing as $\log t$ with time $t$.
+We propose a two-dimensional (2d) quantum breakdown model of hardcore bosons interacting with disordered spins which would be classical without the bosons.
+It resembles particles incident into supersaturated vapor.
+The model exhibits a set of subsystem symmetries, and has a strong fragmentation into Krylov subspaces in each symmetry sector.
+The Hamiltonian in each Krylov subspace maps to a single-particle problem in a Cayley tree-like graph.
+At zero disorder, the Krylov subspaces exhibit either (possible) integrable features, or quantum chaos with quantum scar states showing irregular energy and degeneracy patterns.
+At nonzero disorders, they enter a 2d many-body localization (MBL) phase beyond certain disorder strength $W_*$, as indicated by Poisson level spacing statistics and entanglement entropy growing as $\log t$ with time $t$.
 Our theoretical arguments suggest $W_*$ is finite or zero for boson number $N_b\lesssim L^\gamma/\log L$ ($1/2\le \gamma \le 1$) as system size $L\rightarrow\infty$.
-At zero disorder, the model also exhibits fully or partially solvable features, such as degenerate quantum scar states.
+This gives a more stringent condition for MBL than that in the 1d quantum breakdown models.
+This model reveals the possibility of MBL in systems of quantum particles interacting with classical degrees of freedom.